alexmarcel/super-basic-speed-dial/internal_readme.txt

 - Add site shortcuts with auto-fetched favicons
 - Edit or delete shortcuts at any time
 - Drag and drop to reorder tiles
+- Backup shortcuts to a local JSON file
+- Restore shortcuts from a backup file
 - Shortcuts synced across Chrome devices via chrome.storage.sync
 - Toolbar popup for quick access
 - No CDN dependencies — all assets bundled locally